carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-signed-char-misuse.rst

   check.
 This is useful when a typedef introduces an integer alias like ``sal_Int8`` or ``int8_t``.
 In this case, human misinterpretation is not an issue.

+.. option:: DiagnoseSignedUnsignedCharComparisons

+  When nonzero, the check will warn on ``signed char``/``unsigned char`` comparisons, otherwise these comparisons are ignored.
+By default, this option is set to ``1``.